geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Tis Hydrargyras, — thro' the gloom he springs,

-His feet and head, like Hermes, arm'd with wings :
+His feet and head, like Hermes, arm'd with wings:

 " My liege," he cried, " the powers of fire are near,

-" A few short moments see their vanguard here ;
+" A few short moments see their vanguard here;

 " Rang'd in a distant vale, the wat'ry line